15 Most Beautiful Coastal Walks in Sydney

 Cape Baily Track

-One of Sydney’s best-kept secrets is the scenic coastal walk from Cape Solander to the Cape Baily Lighthouse in Kamay Botany Bay National Park just north of Cronulla.
+One of Sydney’s best-kept secrets is the scenic walk from Cape Solander to the Cape Baily Lighthouse in Kamay Botany Bay National Park, just north of Cronulla.

-The Cape Baily Track is a 6 km return coastal adventure, with incredible ocean views, impressive sea cliffs, and a classic lighthouse to take in.
+The Cape Baily Track is a 6 km return trail that offers stunning ocean views, dramatic sea cliffs, and a classic lighthouse as the destination.

 More information: Cape Baily Track.